 Freeze dried dog food is attracting more attention than ever before, with new products coming to market, and an increasing number of owners either supplementing their dogs’ diets’ with freeze-dried, or switching over entirely.
 But history teaches us that popularity cannot be taken as an assurance of the nutritional value of a product – and particularly so when it comes to dog food!

 This introduction to an interesting food option is intended to give you enough information that you’ll be comfortable deciding whether freeze dried dog food is worth a try for your dog!

 Understanding Freeze Drying

-The process of freeze drying begins with a food being blast-frozen, also known as snap-frozen, and then subjected to a vacuum, with the air pressure lowered sufficiently to ¹turn moisture particles into gas.
-The objective is to keep intact the nutritional properties of the food, while preserving it and significantly increasing shelf life.
+The process of freeze-drying begins with food being blast-frozen, also known as snap-frozen, and then subjected to a vacuum, with the air pressure lowered sufficiently to ¹turn moisture particles into gas.
+The objective is to keep intact the nutritional properties of the food while preserving it and significantly increasing shelf life.
 Freeze drying accomplishes the first of these goals – retaining nutritional value – by avoiding the application of heat, and the second – of preserving the food, and increasing shelf life – by removing most of the moisture.

-Rather than evaporating away the moisture through boiling at high temperature, freeze drying utilizes the principal that evaporation happens at lower temperatures with thinner, or low-pressure, air.
+Rather than evaporating away the moisture through boiling at high temperature, freeze-drying utilizes the principle that evaporation happens at lower temperatures with thinner, or low-pressure, air.
 For example, it takes 212 degrees F. to boil water at sea level; but only 180 degrees to do so on a high mountain!
 At 30 kilometers in altitude, water will boil at room temperature!

 So we see that, while boiling a liquid typically involves heating it, such is not always the case.
 For, by lowering the atmospheric pressure, the boiling point of a liquid is correspondingly lowered.